 This is important because it often takes multiple “touches” for a donor to decide to give.
 Making your appeal part of a larger campaign will make it easier for donors to remember your message and act upon your appeal.

 Once you’ve decided on a start day for your year-end giving campaign, you need to plan how you will use your different fundraising channels.
-Direct mail and email will likely be your two primary channels; use their relative strengths and weaknesses to complement each other.
+Direct mail and email will probably be your two primary channels; use their relative strengths and weaknesses to complement each other.
 You should also segment your donor appeals, but we’ll cover that more in the next section.

 Take all these decisions and bring them together to create a single year-end giving timeline that lays out all your communications: When they are going out, which groups will receive them, and through which channels.
 If you need some help, Neon One’s Ultimate Year-End Giving Timeline worksheet has everything you need to get started.
+Or you can check out the GivingTuesday Resource Center for even more—templates, worksheets, calendars, checklists, emails, product tips, and more!

 2. Segmented Appeals